Sinowa-Programming/Godot-Sweepline-Volornoi/README.md

 # Godot-Sweepline-Volornoi

 A Godot 4.X addon that generates and displays a volornoi diagram using a port of my python implementation of [Fortone's sweepline algorithm](https://en.wikipedia.org/wiki/Fortune%27s_algorithm).
+This project is a fun hobby project and I welcome you to fork it! :)

 ## Example Results
 Image of shader display